JobaerTamim7/SelfQuery/Web Tech/README.md

 # Web technologies

 This folder is dedicated to my learning journey with Web technologies.
-Structural road started with programming hero.